sindresorhus/eslint-plugin-unicorn/docs/rules/prevent-abbreviations.md

 ]
 ```

-### whitelist
+### allowList

 Type: `object`

-You can extend the default whitelist by passing the `whitelist` option.
+You can extend the default allowList by passing the `allowList` option.

-Unlike the `replacements` option, `whitelist` matches full identifier names case-sensitively.
+Unlike the `replacements` option, `allowList` matches full identifier names case-sensitively.

 For example, if you want to report `props` → `properties` (enabled by default), but allow `getInitialProps`, you could use the following configuration.